CaptainCrowbar/unicorn-lib/unicorn/character.md

             * **`Zs`** _[space separator]_
     * `std::ostream&` **`operator<<`**`(std::ostream& o, GC cat)`

 Constants corresponding to the standard GC values.
-All of these are `static constexpr uint16_t`.
+All of these are of the type `static constexpr uint16_t`.
+These are declared in a namespace, instead of an `enum class`, to make integer comparisons easier.

 * `uint16_t` **`char_general_category`**`(char32_t c) noexcept`